tomMoulard/htransformation/README.md

 - 'RewriteValueRule': to rewrite header values
 - 'Set'             : to Set a header

-Each Rule can be named with the `Name` field
+Each Rule can be named with the `Name` field.

+Each Rule can also be configured to change headers on the request or the response by using the `SetOnResponse` configuration.
+If `SetOnResponse` is set to `true`, the header will be changed on the response.
+Otherwise, it will be changed on the request.
+Its default value is `false`.

 ### Rename